Reading Time: 3 minutes

 When Canadian taxpayers in every province other than Nova Scotia, PEI and Alberta get a cost-of-living pay raise, they also see their tax brackets adjusted to try to ensure that they aren’t penalized simply for keeping up with higher living costs.

-With inflation at nearly 10 percent, next year’s tax bracket thresholds in seven of 10 provinces and at the federal level will increase significantly.
+With inflation at nearly 10 per cent, next year’s tax bracket thresholds in seven of 10 provinces and at the federal level will increase significantly.

 Nova Scotians don’t have that benefit.
 They get pushed into higher tax brackets every year.